-For further details on these proceedings, see "Outstanding Litigation and Material Developments" beginning on page 253.
+For further details on these proceedings, see "Outstanding Litigation and Material Developments" beginning on page 255.
 While we believe that none of these legal proceedings may potentially affect our business significantly, we cannot assure you that these legal proceedings will be decided in our favour and any unfavourable decision may have an adverse effect on our reputation, business, prospects, financial condition, cash flows, results of operations and cash flows.

-22. We rely on third parties to transport our products to our customers, and source raw materials for our manufacturing facilities and any disruption in our transportation arrangements or increases in transportation costs may adversely affect our business, cash flows, results of operations and financial condition.
+23. We rely on third parties to transport our products to our customers, and source raw materials for our manufacturing facilities and any disruption in our transportation arrangements or increases in transportation costs may adversely affect our business, cash flows, results of operations and financial condition.

 We rely on third parties, for transport of our products to our customers and transfer of raw materials to our manufacturing facilities.
 Any delay in the delivery of our products to our customers beyond our delivery commitments may lead to liquidated damages, penalties, loss of business and reputation.
 Further any significant delay in logistics of raw materials to our manufacturing facilities may result in the slowdown or shutdown of our operations.
+For instance, blockage of Suez Canal in March 2021 had led to delay in our consignment which adversely impacted our revenues from operations for Fiscal 2021.

-In the absence of long -term arrangements, we are exposed to fluctuations in availability and cost of such transportation solutions.
+In the absence of long-term arrangements, we are exposed to fluctuations in availability and cost of such transportation solutions.
 Also, if the terms offered to such logistic providers by our competitors are more favourable than those offered by us, they may decline to provide their services to us within the stipulated time or at all.
 We may also be affected by transport strikes, bad condition of roads, weather-related delays, or non-performance or deficiency in services, among others, which may affect our delivery schedules.
 If we are unable to secure alternate transport arrangements in a timely manner and at an acceptable cost, or at all, our business, results of operations, cash flows and financial condition may be adversely affected.
 Such third parties may be subject to various regulations and while we seek to ensure that the third party logistics providers comply with such provisions, any non-compliance by such logistics providers can expose us to the risk of confiscation of material, delayed deliveries, penalties and other adverse actions.